Gr33nbl00d/caddy-revocation-validator/README.md

 > Memory usage of caddy for a CRL with 1 million entries is about 500mb
 > This is recommended for systems with typical sized CRLs and typical server memory

->disk
->
-> Description: Stores CRL entries in a level db based file (still fast but slower than memory).
-> Access times measured for a 1 million entry CRL was 1 millisecond
-> Memory usage of caddy is not dependent on CRL size
-> This is recommended for systems with giant CRLs or servers with low memory

 ### update_interval
 The interval in which the already known CRLs will be updated.
-Valid time units are “ns”, “us” (or “µs”), “ms”, “s”, “m”, “h”
+(Optional) (Default: 30 minutes) Valid time units are “ns”, “us” (or “µs”), “ms”, “s”, “m”, “h”

 See: https://pkg.go.dev/time#ParseDuration